gbin/DonglePi/README.md

 On the software side, it exposes APIs that are compatible with the ones used by the raspberry pi like [GPIO](https://pypi.python.org/pypi/RPi.GPIO/) and [smbus](http://www.raspberry-projects.com/pi/programming-in-python/i2c-programming-in-python/using-the-i2c-interface-2) under python.

+## Current Status

+It is a prototype working on a breadboard.
+The goal is to make a PCB like the one above.

+On the software side:
+GPIOs are working.
+I2C is working.
+SPI is almost done.
+PWM needs to be done.

 ## Hardware

 It can be plugged to any USB2 port.

 You can build a prototype on a breadboard using an Atmel SAMD21 development board.
 I recommend [this one](http://www.ebay.com/itm/131296219501?_trksid=p2060778.m2749.l2649&var=430589049056&ssPageName=STRK%3AMEBIDX%3AIT)

+For the RPi connector, you can use a [Pi cobbler kit](https://learn.adafruit.com/adafruit-pi-cobbler-kit/overview) from adafruit.

 ![breadboard](http://gbin.github.io/DonglePi/images/breadboard.jpg)